FakeItEasy/FakeItEasy/docs/advanced-usage.md

 # Advanced usage

-FakeItEasy exposes a few APIs that aren't commonly needed, but can be useful in certain scenarios.
+BlairItEasy exposes a few APIs that aren't commonly needed, but can be useful in certain scenarios.

 ## Resetting a fake to its initial state